 .appRed?
 Where is the joy in that?
 Instead of really generic names, try to find short, unique, fun names for each color.

 Finding names can be a challenge.
 Fortunately, there are tools that can help.
 For example, if you have a hex code, you can plug it into a website like Chirag Mehta’s Name that Color, Robert Cooper’s Color Name or colornames, the last of which seeks to name every single color (to sometimes hilarious effect).
+There’s also a GitHub repo with 30,000 colors in it that even has a public API for retrieving color names.

 From those sites, you’ll get a name, which you may or may not like.
 If you don’t like the name, you can use the color picker to explore nearby names in the colorspace and try to find a name you you do like.